Welcome to AER Online

 AER's Mission Statement

-The mission of AER is to support professionals who provide education and rehabilitation services to people with visual impairments, offering professional development opportunities, publications, and public advocacy.
+The mission of AER is to support professionals who provide education and rehabilitation services to people with visual impairments.